DPN-AS/GoogleAudit/README.md

    python main.py
    ```

 Running the app will create `gaudit.db` in the working directory to store audit results.
+Basic runtime information is logged to `gaudit.log`.